 The Tender Offerors assume that the ownership ratio of the voting rights of ITOCHU, etc. and FamilyMart, etc. against the Target Companies after the Transactions will eventually be 46% and 34%, respectively.
-Accordingly, if the total number of subscribed share certificates, etc. is 15,771,806 or less, GIT and FamilyMart's wholly owned subsidiary shall undertake one half each of the subscribed share certificates, etc. (however, any fraction shall be rounded up for the planned number of share certificates, etc. that GIT undertakes and rounded down for the number of share certificates, etc. that FamilyMart's wholly owned subsidiary undertakes); if the total number of subscribed share certificates); if the total number of subscribed share certificates, etc. is over 15,771,806, GIT and FamilyMart's wholly owned subsidiary shall each undertake half of them, and FamilyMart's wholly owned subsidiary shall each undertake half of them, and FamilyMart's wholly owned subsidiary shall undertake all of the subscribed share certificates in excess of 15,771,806.
+Accordingly, if the total number of subscribed share certificates, etc. is 15,771,806 or less, GIT and BSS shall undertake one half each of the subscribed share certificates, etc. (however, any fraction shall be rounded up for the planned number of share certificates, etc. that GIT undertakes and rounded down for the number of share certificates, etc. that BSS undertakes); if the total number of subscribed share certificates, etc. is over 15,771,806, GIT and BSS shall each undertake half of them, and BSS shall undertake all of the subscribed share certificates in excess of 15,771,806.